 This easy to follow guide is for all things potty training.
 It will help you set reasonable expectations for the potty training process as well as come up with a plan to prevent accidents from happening inside your home.

 Socialization Information Packet

 Want to learn the dos and don'ts of puppy socialization?
 We created this downloadable pdf that is full of information you can use to safely socialize your dog in the best way (even during a pandemic)!

 We offer a variety of in-person options for our puppy programs.
 We prefer teaching and working with dogs hands-on as it allows us to give exact instruction in the moment and make changes quickly if necessary.
 If you have a busy schedule, or would prefer online course options, check out our Private Lessons and Online section below.
 All of these class options are for dogs 8 weeks - 24 weeks of age that are up to date on age-appropriate vaccines.
 View our vaccine policy and recommendation HERE.

 More Than Manners

 Our More Than Manners puppy class is the starting point for all of our other puppy programs.
 It's great for puppies with no previous training, and it's also great for puppies who have already started training either at home with their owners or another training facility.
 It is obedience-based, focusing on getting you the solutions to problems, and the know-how to prevent new problems from arising.
-This class starts as private lessons (usually 2-3 lessons) and then moves to the group once the puppy and owner are confident in their new skills.
 We cover the most important behaviors: Sit, Down, Coming When Called, Stay, Polite Greetings, Door Manners, and More!

 Duration: 6 Weeks